-I only have the one photo of Charles, but his service records give a bit more of a description of him.
+His service records give a bit of a description of him.
 He was apparently just over five foot 5, with a fresh complexion, brown eyes and brown hair.
 His medal roll index card indicates that he first went to France on 25 September 1915.
 The medal rolls show a soldier's name, rank and what medals they were entitled to.
 Due to copyright issues, I don't think I can reproduce the image of the medal card, so instead I've transcribed it:

 |Lowth||11 Ches R.||C.Q.M/S||14634|

 | || || || |